 Egregor is a sophisticated strain of ransomware that encrypts files using ChaCha and RSA encryption and uses advanced obfuscation techniques to thwart analysis efforts.
 “Egregor” is derived from the ancient Greek term for “wakeful,” an occult concept referring to the collective energy of a group of people working toward a common goal – an appropriate name for a ransomware group.

 Like many other modern ransomware groups, Egregor’s operators exfiltrate data from victims and store it on their servers before the data is encrypted on the target’s machine.
 Egregor demands a swift response, giving victims just 72 hours to make contact with attackers.

-In the past, the ransom note stated that in the event of non-payment attackers would attempt to sell the stolen data.
-Data that could not be sold would be published on the attacker’s website, Egregor News, which can be accessed on both the clear web and dark web.
-One of the last known banner messages on their website was the saccharine Christmas greeting: “Egregor Team wishes all clients happy holidays.
+In the event of non-payment, the stolen data is published on the attacker’s website, Egregor News, which can be accessed on both the clear web and dark web.
+One of the last known banner messages on the Egregor News website was the Christmas greeting: “Egregor Team wishes all clients happy holidays.
 Christmas gifts are waiting for you.
 Details in your personal chat!”